wkraxberger/drand-ruby/README.md

 chain.draw(1..100, round: 27_000_000)   # specific round
 ```

-Or use the 30 second mainnet:
+Or on the 30 second mainnet:

 ```ruby
 Drand.chain(:default).draw(1..6)